-The 48-credit hour degree program consists of coursework and clinical practice.
+The SIXTY CREDIT HOUR hour degree program consists of coursework and clinical practice.
 Training is concentrated on brief, interactional models of family therapy, preparing our graduates to practice in a time-sensitive, cost-effective manner.
 The M.S. in Family Therapy has full accreditation with the: